1. Jainism was founded by__________.

 Explanation: Held in the 5th century CE under Devardhi Kshamasramana; Jain canon was finally compiled in written form.

-28. The sacred Jain texts are called:
+28. The sacred Jain texts are called__________.

 A) Tripitaka